Bonds of Blood RPG Systems

 Any characters that have graduated high school (which CAN include 18-year-olds) are considered Adults.
 They have jobs, responsibilities, and believe in reasonable, rational things.
 The supernatural isn't real.
 There are no such things as vampires.
 Everything has a believable explanation.
 They know how the world works, and it will take a LOT to convince them otherwise.

 Adults who are 38 and up must be willing to take on an 18-year-old kid PC if requested.

 Adults all get a free Area of Expertise Perk (10P), and a Quirk called Adult Mindset (10Q) that makes them try to rationalize and explain away the supernatural, even when experienced firsthand.
-Secondhand stories are immediately rejected and rationalized, and firsthand encounters require a Spirit Check - a failure means they start to believe as their adult mindset cannot shut down the possibility that Something Really Happened.
-A successful roll means their mind re-writes what happened to something more believable (he wasn't flying, he just jumped!).
+Secondhand stories are immediately rejected and rationalized, and firsthand encounters require a Spirit Check - a Success means they start to believe as their adult mindset cannot shut down the possibility that Something Really Happened.
+A Failure means their mind re-writes what happened to something more believable (he wasn't flying, he just jumped!).